 - Have a plant on your desk.
 If you don’t have a green thumb, then get a low-maintenance one that doesn’t need a lot of water.
 Plants brighten up the ambiance.

-- Have a photo of something or someone that you love, a photo that will bring a smile on your face every time you look at it.
+- Have a photo of something or someone that you love, a photo that will bring a smile to your face every time you look at it.
 A smile can work wonders.

 - A plant and photo are not enough, of course.
 There is a lot more we must do keep our work place stress-free.
 Stay away from the complainers.
 There is always someone (or more than one) who spends his/her time spreading negativity.
 Don’t get caught up in it.
 Whenever I found people complaining in their lunch break, I usually turned the other way, because their negativity just pulls you down with them, and you don’t need that.